Shoulder dislocation

 These signs may indicate nerve or vascular damage that requires urgent intervention.
 Nerves and blood vessels run very close to the shoulder joint and can be stretched or compressed during a dislocation.

-The myth : "I have a weak shoulder" or "My shoulder is fragile."
-Reality When you dislocate your shoulder for the first time, it's not that your shoulder is weak—it's that the force of the trauma exceeds the resistance capacity of any normal shoulder.
+The popular myth is "I have a weak shoulder" or "My shoulder is fragile."
+The reality is different: during a first dislocation, it is not your shoulder that is weak, it is the force of the trauma that exceeds the resistance capacity of any normal shoulder.

 Once this damage is present, it does not take a major traumatic force for the shoulder to dislocate again.
-Some people report that their shoulder simply "pops out" when putting on a coat, throwing a ball, or rolling over in bed.
+Some people report that their shoulder dislocates simply when putting on a coat, throwing a ball, or rolling over in bed.

-The liberating message: Your body is not defective.
-Recurrent dislocations are the predictable consequence of specific structural damage—and that damage can be treated.
+The liberating message is that your body is not defective.
+Recurrent dislocations are the predictable consequence of specific structural damage, and this damage can be treated.

 What should you do immediately after a dislocation?